AdyKalra/tags-topics-pastebin/README.md

 # tags-pastebin
-List of hyphenated tag that are used to manage all my github repositories
+List of hyphenated tags that are used to manage all my github repositories